Glenwood Springs – Mitchell Creek Electric Transmission Line Rebuild

 Need to Rebuild

-One of Xcel Energy’s electric transmission lines that provides power to Glenwood Springs runs 2.25 miles between the Glenwood Springs Substation (northeast of the Glenwood Hot Springs pool) and Mitchell Creek Substation (northwest of the Glenwood Meadows shopping center).
-This line was originally built in the 1940s and a portion was rebuilt in the 1960s.
-This line must be rebuilt because it has reached the end of its safe and useful life.
+One of Xcel Energy’s electric transmission lines that provides power to Glenwood Springs runs 2.25 miles between the Glenwood Springs Substation (northeast of the Glenwood Hot Springs pool) and Mitchell Creek Substation (northwest of the Glenwood Meadows shopping center) needs to be rebuilt.
+This line was originally built in the 1940s, with a portion rebuilt in the 1960s.
+This line must be rebuilt because it has reached the end of its useful life.
 The line will be rebuilt to current design standards that include additional measures to reduce wildfire risk, such as replacing wood poles with steel poles.
 This project will ensure continued delivery of economic, safe and reliable electric service to our customers in Glenwood Springs and western Colorado.
-Replacement of the line should begin in spring 2024.
+Replacement of the line will begin in April 2024.

 Location and Design

 The rebuilt transmission line will be constructed with steel monopole structures.
-While the transmission line will operate at 69kV initially, the structures will be designed to accommodate a 115kV line to meet future demand.
-The height and design of the structures depends on location and conditions such as slope, soil conditions and distance between poles.
-The new poles are expected to be placed within existing easements or rights-of-way, but additional easements are required in some areas to ensure construction and operational safety and to provide access to the transmission line.
+While the transmission line will operate at 69 kilovolts initially, the poles will be designed to accommodate a 115 kilovolt line to meet future demand.
+The height and design of the poles depend on location and conditions such as slope, soil conditions and distance between poles.
+The new poles are expected to be placed within existing easements or rights of way, but additional easements are required in some areas to ensure construction and operational safety and to provide access to the transmission line.
 For most of the project, contractors will use established ground access points; however, some areas cannot be reached by heavy vehicles, and equipment will need to be placed by helicopter.
 We will provide notification prior to these events.

 See what the rebuilt transmission line will look like.